NewGuy012/spider_plot/README.md

   MarkerSize       - Used to change the marker size, where 1 point is
                      1/72 of an inch.
                      [8 (default) | positive value]

+  FontSize         - Used to change the font size of the labels and
+                     values displayed on the axes.
+                     [scalar value greater than zero]

 ## Examples:
   ### Example 1: Minimal number of arguments.
 All optional arguments are set to their default values.
 Axes labels and limits are automatically set.